Gestational diabetes: everything you need to know about the OGTT

 Cardiology is the medical discipline specialized in studying, diagnosing, and treating disorders of the heart and cardiovascular system.
 The cardiologist plays a crucial role in preventing and treating heart diseases such as cardiac arrhythmia, heart failure, myocardial infarction, arterial hypertension, and other cardiovascular diseases.

-The heart doctor uses tools such as the echocardiogram and electrocardiogram to assess the structure and function of the heart or to detect any abnormalities.
+The heart doctor uses tools such as the echocardiogram, electrocardiogram and holter to assess the structure and function of the heart or to detect any abnormalities.

 Cardiology involves close collaboration with other healthcare professionals to prevent and ensure overall well-being.